markh-de/KiVar/README.md

 #### Definition of Terms

-Basic terms used in this document:
+Whenever specific terms appear capitalized in this document, the following definitions apply:

  * **Aspect:**
    A scope (or dimension) of variation changes, which are defined by _Choices_ (see below).
 One PCB design can refer to multiple Aspects.
 Each component that makes use of KiVar variations must refer to _exactly one_ [Aspect Identifier](#aspect-identifier).
    For example, an Aspect can be the I²C address of an EEPROM IC, using an identifier such as `EEPROM_I2C_ADDR`.

  * **Choice:**
-   A set of [Content](#content-specifiers) (component values or component field values) and/or [Properties](#property-specifiers) to be assigned to specific components.
-A Choice is always related to a specific _Aspect_.
+   A state of an _Aspect_.
+Defined with a set of [Content](#content-specifiers) (component values or component field values) and/or [Properties](#property-specifiers) to be assigned to specific components.
+A Choice is _always_ related to a specific _Aspect_ and only valid in its context.
    For example, possible Choices for the I²C address Aspect could be `0x50`, `0x51`, `0x52`, `0x53`.

  * **Configuration:**